frederic-perez/AmE-dictionary/data/dictionary.md

 __limbic system__ _n_
 __limbic__ _adj_ _Limbic system._
 __limelight__
+__limerence__ _n_ /ˈlɪmɪrəns/ A state of mind resulting from romantic attraction, characterized by feelings of euphoria, the desire to have one’s feelings reciprocated, etc.
 __limerick__ _n_ :six: /LIM-uh-rik/ (limericks) _Poetry_ A humorous rhyming poem of five lines. _The students were asked to compose limericks to help them learn about poetry’s use of meter and rhyme._ _I remember a limerick I wrote._ _Even more usage limericks._
 __limestone__ _n_ :five::hammer:
 __liminal__ _adj_ :two: __1__ Of, relating to, or situated at a sensory threshold; barely perceptible or capable of eliciting a response. _Liminal visual stimuli._ __2__ Of, relating to, or being an intermediate state, phase, or condition. _Syn_ in-between, transitional _In the liminal state between life and death._